shanedeakin/better-boolean/readme.md

 # Better Boolean
-A drop in replacement for the default Boolean field
+A drop in replacement for the default Laravel Nova Boolean field

 ## Installation